 I personally am not a huge fan of modern technology these days - mainly due to the false positives that it can give us so I am focusing a lot more on EVP work.
 While magnetic tape on the old tape recorders is ideal, this is hard to find and expensive so most of us use digital recorders.
-There is a lot you can do with EVP but an important point to remember is that this is also not fool proof.
-I wrote another article a while ago: Audio Pareidolia is a real thing.
-This is a must read article before doing EVP work and it is worth noting that I feel during an EVP burst session, you are possibly more influenced and more likely to experience Audio Pareidolia during an EVP burst session.
+There is a lot you can do with EVP but an important point to remember is that this is also not foolproof.
+Before doing EVP work, it is important to inform yourself on audio pareidolia.
+Our brain can cause us to hear things that are not really there in the same way we can see faces in clouds.
+This is the auditory version.
+It is worth noting that I feel during an EVP burst session, you are possibly more influenced and more likely to experience Audio Pareidolia during an EVP burst session.
 Why?
 I know how easy is it to get caught up in things and in the moment.
 If things are happening around you, potentially you may be convinced that you are likely to capture an EVP.
 A simple sound could easily be misinterpreted due to excitement.
 When you are reviewing later at home, you are more level headed and have had a chance to reflect on the night so you are not as inclined to get caught up in the moment.
 A lot of people also are doing the review on a speaker or sometimes from the speaker of the recorder.
-The quality is not as good as reviewing at home with noise cancelling headphones so what you think may sound like an EVP may be nothing at all - mainly due to the quality.
+The quality is not as good as reviewing at home with noise-canceling headphones so what you think may sound like an EVP may be nothing at all - mainly due to the quality.
 This is where my own personal rule comes in.
-Unless it is a Class A EVP and everyone with you is unanimous in the decision, I throw it away.
-Once you have been investigating for a while, you will know the difference between the good EVPs and the average ones not worth pursuing.
-A simple sound or a whisper is really not helpful to you.
+Unless it is a Class A EVP and everyone with you is unanimous in the decision, I throw it away, that is just me.
+Once you have been investigating for a while, you will know the difference between the good EVPs and the average ones not worth pursuing and you will have your own processes.
+I feel a simple sound or a whisper is really not helpful to you.
 Sure you might not be able to explain it but it still isn't really getting you anywhere or advancing your investigation any further.
 You need a full clear word or sentence.
 That is what we are looking for.
 If you don't have that and it isn't clear, don't waste your precious investigating time trying to decipher it.
-You may only have a certain amount of time at the location, and you don't want to waste a chunk or your time on a noise no one can work out.
+You may only have a certain amount of time at the location, and you don't want to waste a chunk of your time on a noise no one can work out.
 Trust me, if a Class A EVP is caught, you will hear it on your recorder without headphones and without needing to enhance.
-It doesn't happen all the time, but trust me, it happens.
+It doesn't happen all the time, but, it happens.